 If it wasn’t raining, I would have opted to have dinner on “The Lawn.”
-Peppered with white Adirondack Chairs, and overlooking the water, a good casual, small-plates meal and glass of wine will go a long way into the night, when the lighthouses start blinking like fireflies.
+Peppered with white Adirondack Chairs, and overlooking the water, a good casual, small-plates meal and glass of wine would have satisfied me way into the night, when the lighthouses nearby start blinking like fireflies.

 Things To Do At Castle Hill Inn

-Take a small path to Castle Hill’s own 34 foot white saltshaker Lighthouse, built by original owner, Agassiz to protect ships coming around the bend.
-If you happen to be here at the start of the Great Bermuda Race, join 2,000 other people on the Yacht Club-like lawn to wave to the sailboats leaving the harbor.
+You’re in luck if you happen to be here at the start of the Great Bermuda Race.
+Join 2,000 other people on the Yacht Club-like lawn to wave to the sailboats leaving the harbor.

 Just the Facts about Castle Hill Inn